Jonathan Martin Politico does this story that the conservative intellectuals don't like this identity politics that Palin's playing.

 Am I?

-Well, that could be it too.
+Well, that could be it, too.

 A little bit of sexism going on here, but that's fine.

-Well, thanks for allowing me to talk about it.
+Well, thanks for allowing me to talk.

 Who would you vote for in the Republican field?